Modifying Legal Custody in California

 Does that mean every judgment is a final custody determination?

-No. There are situations where even a judgment may not be a final custody determination.
-We won't go into that level of detail here because it doesn't really help understand modification proceedings.
+No. In some situations, even a judgment may not be a final custody determination.
+We won't go into that detail here because it doesn't help you understand modification proceedings.

 If a parent seeks to modify a temporary legal custody order, he or she needs to show that the modification is necessary or proper.
-The terms necessary and proper come from Family Code 3022 that states the court may, during the pendency of the proceeding or any time thereafter, make an order for the custody of a child during minority that seems necessary or proper.
+The terms necessary and proper come from Family Code 3022.
+The term means the court may, during the pendency of the proceeding or any time thereafter, make an order for the custody of a child during the child's minority that seems necessary or proper.

 If that seems somewhat vague to you, you're right.
-You will find most California child custody laws give the court broad "discretion" to make orders the court deems proper.
+Most California child custody laws give the court broad "discretion" to make orders the court deems proper.

 Our experience has been a parent who wants to modify legal custody, even if it is a temporary order, better be ready to explain what changes occurred that would justify the modification.